fzuleta/private-docker-registry-ssl/README.md

-# Easy setup for private docker repository, Steps:
+# Easy setup for private Docker repository with Let's Encrypt SSL, Steps:
 Make sure you have a domain name, ssh access.

-### this works well under a digitalocean's ubuntu with docker and docker-compose installed
+### this works well under a DigitalOcean's ubuntu with Docker and docker-compose installed
-use my digitalocean referal: :)
+use my DigitalOcean referal: :)

 https://m.do.co/c/66153854bc56